 Like a Tabasco Sauce stain on camo pants, repairs are nearly invisible, indeed they even improve the chest’s character.
-With a bit of primer, milkpaint covers bondo used to repair the cuts, scratches, and dings incurred during international moves, the ravages of rabid forklift attacks, and even injuries received from the slings and arrows of outrageous fortune (yes, here at C&S Tools we quote literary giants such as Shakespeare and Red Green).
+With a bit of primer, milkpaint completely concealed the bondo I used to repair the cuts, scratches, and dings incurred during international moves, the ravages of rabid forklift attacks, and even injuries received from the slings and arrows of outrageous fortune (yes, here at C&S Tools we quote literary giants such as Shakespeare and Red Green).
 Latex paint works too, but milkpaint looks better and it’s far tougher.

-But Gentle Reader, you are no doubt wondering what all this rambling has to do with “repairability.”
+But Gentle Reader, you are no doubt wondering what this rambling discussion has to do with “repairability.”
 The point is that repairs to a distressed milkpaint finish are easily accomplished and don’t look like repairs even when made to localized spots, they just give the overall finish more “character” making it look more interesting.
 No other finish I am aware of looks better with age and wear.
 Now that’s true repairability.